typedb/typedb-docs/0001-typedb/03-admin/05-security.md

 All external and internal communications are [encrypted](#encryption) on the fly.

-Additional connection security is achieved by using a CA certificate in the TLS encryption of Clients connections (optional).
+Additional connection security can be achieved by using a specified CA certificate in the TLS encryption of Clients connections
+(optional).

 If no certificate is provided then the default operating system root certificates will be used to establish TLS